SAMMISolutions/docs/doc_posts/_decks-and-buttons-decks/editing-a-deck.md

 - Click and drag to move the button to other spaces
 - Click and drag any side or corner to stretch it out in that direction

-Right-clicking on a button will open a context menu with all options related to that button.
+Right-clicking on a button will open a context menu with all options related to that button such as appearance, settings, inner commands, and more, which can be explored in the [Buttons](#placeholder) section.

-WIP
+#### Deck and Grid Options

+Along the top of the Deck Editor is a options banner full of Deck, as well as Editor related options.

 - **Name** - The name of your Deck.
 - **Grid Snapping** - Whether you want your Deck to have a grid that Buttons snap and adhere to when dragged.